operatorequals/covertutils/docs/index.rst

 Not a Backdoor!
 ---------------

-Well, `almost` not a backdoor.
-This project is a `Python2 package` containing enough modules for implementing custom backdoors.
+Well, *almost* not a backdoor.
+This project is a *Python2 package* containing enough modules for implementing custom backdoors.
-Everything, from file transferring to customized shells are included.
+Everything, from *file transfer* to *customized shells* is included.

 It is not a backdoor ready to be planted (well, most of the :ref:`programming_examples` are).
 If you are looking for backdoors, RATs and such stuff in `Python` there are some awesome projects already: